EBI-Metagenomics/biosiftr_extended_methods/README.md

 <a name="sec2"></a>
 ## Section 2.
 Pipeline validation on real data
-The Shallowmapping pipeline was challenged on real data [PRJEB46806](https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=769364) and results were compared versus other strategies for functional prediction:
+The BioSIFTR pipeline was challenged on real data [PRJEB46806](https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=769364) and results were compared versus other strategies for functional prediction:

 - 16S rRNA amplicon
    - [Picrust2](https://github.com/picrust/picrust2)